ShayanJahan/Slab-Session2/README.md

 At the end, we commit both changes seperately.

-At the same time, in bran dev2, we solve problem for inputs at most 50.
+Now, we improve code in branch dev to solve problem for input at most 50.
+At the same time, in bran dev2, we solve problem for inputs at most 70, and we have a minor bug, we set result = a + b + 1.
 This way we will have to solve conflicts at the end.